How Did the Dixie Fire Start, and Is PG&E Liable for Your Losses?

 Learn about PG&E’s responsibility in causing such devastation, and what the Grubbs Law Firm can do to help those affected rebuild their homes and lives.
-We are a large firm with substantial success in fire litigation, including a verdict of $13 billion.
+We are a large firm with substantial success in fire litigation.

 Call us today at (888)-646-4853 for representation—there’s no need to be intimidated by PG&E with a big player like Grubbs Law on your side.